The images above are from the film The Other Side of the Underneath.

 Psychiatry in many countries has made progress towards treating individuals with mental health problems more respectfully, and looking to promote independence rather than automatically banging up, away from so-called “normal” society, and giving shocking treatment, but mental health professionals can still be damaging.
 My poor mother died in a psychiatric hospital, a few days after her last of several admissions in which she underwent frequent electric shocks.
 When not having bouts of “mental illness”, she was as kind, patient, calm and caring a person as you could wish to meet.

-One film i would like to promote is The Other Side of the Underneath.
-I would also recommend: Titicut Follies, Head Against the Wall, Through a Glass Darkly, The Pumpkin Eater, An Angel at my Table, Europa 51.
+Leave no Trace, Titicut Follies, Head Against the Wall, Through a Glass Darkly, The Pumpkin Eater, The Other Side of the Underneath, An Angel at my Table, Europa 51., One Flew Over the Cuckoo’s Nest

 This list is in year orderWeniger